hbs-rcs/hbsgrid-docs/docs/menulaunch.md

 [Python multiprocessing library](https://docs.python.org/3/library/multiprocessing.html),
 or the [R future package](https://future.futureverse.org/).
 For detailed parallel processing instructions [refer to our tutorial](tutorials/scaling-work.md).
+- If parallelizing, do basic scaling tests (compare run times at 1-, 2-, 4-cores…)

 _We are grateful for the resources and documentation from NC State University's High Computing Services Website [https://hpc.ncsu.edu/Documents/LSFResources.php], which informed the write-up on Resource Recommendations._